Yehoshua Sobol: Theatre career

 Sobol's first play was performed in 1971 by the Municipal Theatre in Haifa, where Sobol worked from 1984 to 1988 as a playwright and later assistant artistic director.
 The performance of his play The Jerusalem Syndrome, in January 1988, led to widespread protests, whereupon Sobol resigned from his post as artistic director.

 In 1983, after the Haifa production of his play Weininger's Night (The Soul of a Jew), he was invited to participate in the official part of the Edinburgh Festival.
-Between 1983 and 1989 Sobol wrote three related plays: Ghetto, Adam and Underground, which constitute together The Ghetto triptich.
+Between 1983 and 1989 Sobol wrote three related plays: Ghetto, Adam and Underground, which constitute together The Ghetto triptych.

 Ghetto premiered in Haifa in May 1984.
 It won the David's Harp award for best play.
 That year, Peter Zadek's German version of the play was chosen by Theatre Heute as best production and best foreign play of the year.
 It has since been translated into more than 20 languages and performed in more than 25 countries.
 Following Nicholas Hytner's production of the English-language version by David Lan at the Royal National Theatre of Great Britain in 1989, the play won the Evening Standard and the London Critics award for Best Play of the Year and was nominated for the Olivier Award in the same category.
 It was coldly received in New York, however.
 In his review of the play in the New York Times, Frank Rich described it as a "tedious stage treatment of the Holocaust."

 Since 1995, Sobol has collaborated with Viennese director Paulus Manker on a number of projects exploring new forms of the theatrical experience.